Friday, January 25, 2008

 2 red torpedo onions or other large red onions, cut in half lengthwise

-in a baking dish.
 Pour wine mixture over the onions.
 Braise, uncovered in the oven for about 45 minutes, or until tender, turning them twice during the braising time.
-Remove onions from the braising liquid and keep warm.
-Blend:
+[The key is to reduce the mixture just enough so that 1 to 1 1/2 T of wine sauce per serving remain.
+This may mean covering the onions before cooking is finished or cooking the sauce longer than the onions.]

-2 T currant or blackberry jelly
+2 T currant or blackberry jelly [I use currant jelly]

 into the liquid and keep warm.